 For example, if the camera is on and actively writing to the memory card and you attempt to remove the card, you can ruin the card and possibly lose the images currently stored there.
 If you were to swap lenses while the camera is on, it’s possible to attract dust to the sensor.
 Get in the habit of turning your camera off prior to adding or removing anything.
 Moreover, don’t forget to turn it off when it’s not in use; you’ll save the battery life.
 For information on digital image recovery.

 Camera Habits You Want To Nurture.

 Take the time to nurture some good habits, and you’ll safeguard both your devices and the data stored on them.
 Here are three habits to start keeping:

-- Keep your digital camera in a protective bag when travelling; in many cases, eProvided recovers data from situations in which cameras are knocked around unexpectedly.
+- Keep your digital camera in a protective bag when travelling; in many cases, eProvided recovers data when cameras are knocked around unexpectedly.

 - Keep track of flash storage cards; know which ones you used for a specific reason or a specific date to prevent deleting the wrong photo or set of photos.
 Here’s an organizational solution, memory card cases by B&H Photo.